 - 3 large eggs, beaten

 - Preheat oven to 350 F. Grease round 8-inch baking pan.
 Line the bottom with parchment paper.
 Set aside.

 - In a bowl, mix ground almonds and flour.
 Set aside.

 - In another bowl, mix butter and sugar.
 Add milk, eggs, vanilla extract.
 Add in dry ingredients.

 - Pour the batter into prepared pan.
 Cover with aluminum foil and bake for 20 minutes.
-After 20 minutes, remove the cover and continue baking for another 10-15 minutes or until toothpick inserted in the middle comes out clean.
+After 20 minutes, remove the cover and continue baking for another 10-15 minutes or until a toothpick inserted in the middle comes out clean.

 - Remove the baking pan from the oven and let the cake stay in the pan for 5 minutes.

 - Run a thin knife around the edges and transfer to a wire rack to cool.

 - Cover with chocolate icing and top with shaved or grated chocolate.